dsshean/TheSimulation/README.md

 Exploring Simulation Theory through Large Language Models

 Update as of:
+5/23/2025

+- Fixed requirements - needs the first release of google-adk.
+Migration planned for v1.0.
+- There were a lot of shortcuts taken to make the system work and its not the most elegant code just functional.
+Since the project is fully functional pending minior sync and validation issues updates will include to follow proper patterns.

 5/22/2025

 - All major components have been implemented.
 Multi Simulacra interaction is working as you can run the current default world and see the interactions.